"I will enjoy dissecting your brain."

 - A Freak of the Week from Smallville was immortal and tried to do operations on his wife to make her immortal, too.

 - Dr. Crell Moset in Star Trek: Deep Space Nine, also referenced in Voyager and clearly based on Mengele.
 The crew of Voyager created a holographic replica of him to help remove an alien parasite from B'Elanna, and she refused treatment when she learned who they replicated.
-I believe there was also a Bajoran crew member who objected to the hologram because his grandfather was killed by the real doctor's experiments.
+There was also a Bajoran crew member who objected to the hologram because his grandfather was killed by the real doctor's experiments during the Occupation.

 - Dr. Tristan Adams from the Star Trek episode "Dagger of the Mind".
 Went a little too happy with his machine for rehabilitating mental patients, IIRC.

-- Also, The Doctor from Voyager, when he altered his programming in an attempt to become smarter (adding personality traits from others created an Enemy Within from their collective dark side.)
+- Also, The Doctor from Voyager, when he altered his programming in an attempt to become smarter (adding personality traits from others created an Enemy Within from their collective dark side).
+Or whenever someone deactivates his "Ethical Subroutines", which seems to happen quite easily given that it doesn't appear to take much skill to turn them off.

 - Another episode has a propagandistic holoprogram portraying the crew as evil people aiding the race that conquered them hundreds of years before.
 The Doctor is shown injecting a prisoner with a substance that destroys his brain.